junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Appraisal Reform Act of 2019”.
+This Act may be cited as the “Appraisal Fee Transparency Act of 2019”.

 ## § 2.
 Annual registry fees for appraisal management companies